trwstin/bainian-buddy/README.md

 1. Generates 40+ greetings in Mandarin
 2. Displays pinyin for accurate pronounciation
 3. Text-to-speech if pinyin is not enough

+## Coming Soon!
-4. Bookmark your favourite greetings
+- Bookmark your favourite greetings
-5. Download favourite greetings as a picture or text file
+- Download favourite greetings as a picture or text file